The Resident (part fifteen)

 “I don’t say blaming John makes sense.
 I just know it’s true.”

 “Then you understand me.
 So shut up.”
-She ate three cookies (in a stack); washed them down.
+She ate three cookies (in a stack), drank from the thermos to wash them down.
 “I feel like…why does Bridge need to upgrade his personality for me?
 I told him yes, I’ll marry you.
 I’ve told him that twice, so if I chicken out again, who’s the jerk?
 Mom says force it and find out.
-Stu says to ask Bridge about some secret.
-But I look at Bridge looking at me, and…I see kind of a bitch.
+Stu says ask Bridge about his job… About lying he has one.
+But I look at Bridge looking at me, and I see…kind of a bitch.
 She changes the rules in the middle of the game.
-She listens to gossip and launches inquiries.
+She listens to gossip and launches interrogations.
 You and Des aren’t married, of course, so you’re going to say that’s where I stepped in it.
 An oral contract isn’t worth the paper it’s printed on.”

 “Wow.”